 Also, be cautious of using your own corporate acronyms or typical marketing language.
 Quick examples might include disruptive, thought leadership, influencers, or the worst — content!
 This used to mean whatever was contained inside something else or a calm and peaceful feeling.
 Now it’s a catchall term to describe…well, just about anything!

 There are always outliers, and brands must speak in the way their audience prefers.
 Our general rule of them: talk to your audience like you’re talking to a friend over a beer or a cup of tea.
 Lose the pretentious language, and be human.

 Key Takeaways for 2018

 Content marketing might be best described as thriving in a flirtatious, almost magnetic dance with sales.
-There’s a little bit of push and pull but, when done right, content marketing gives audiences when they want, by educating and building brand loyalty, and ultimately make the sale.
+There’s a little bit of push and pull, but when done right, content marketing gives audiences when they want by educating and building brand loyalty and ultimately makes the sale.

 Use data to back up your decisions.
 Don’t make things up, and don’t let others dictate what you should be working on — you know what’s right because you’re diligent about metrics.

 Be honest.
 Be yourself.
 Tell your story or your brand’s story in a way you might share with your family or friends, and you’ll win.

-Editor’s note: This post was written by nDash community member, Melanie LoBue.
-Melanie is a freelance writer, editor, and digital marketing consultant living in Boston who also works full-time as Director of Digital Content Marketing for a global tech company.
+Editor’s note: This post is by nDash community member Melanie LoBue.
+Melanie is a freelance writer, editor, and digital marketing consultant living in Boston.
+She also works full-time as Director of Digital Content Marketing for a global tech company.
 With over 20 years of professional creative experience, Melanie focuses on helping businesses grow using the power of words.
 To learn more about Melanie, or to have her write for your brand, check out her nDash profile page.